elandahl/elandahl.github.io/_posts/2018-1-14-Hack2Impact.md

 ---
 layout: post
-title: Hack2Impact, a hackathon for social good at the IRL in February
+title: Hack2Impact, a hackathon for social good
 ---

 *Create solutions to issues facing the Chicago community in mentored teams*